Filter

 Primary cilia are sensory organelles present in many cell types, partaking in various signaling processes.
 Primary cilia of pancreatic beta cells play pivotal roles in paracrine signaling and their dysfunction is linked to diabetes.
 Yet, the structural basis for their functions is unclear.
 We present three-dimensional reconstructions of beta cell primary cilia by electron and expansion microscopy.
 These cilia are spatially confined within deep ciliary pockets or narrow spaces between cells, lack motility components and display an unstructured axoneme organization.
 Furthermore, we observe a plethora of beta cell cilia-cilia and cilia-cell interactions with other islet and non-islet cells.
 Most remarkably, we have identified and characterized axo-ciliary synapses between beta cell cilia and the cholinergic islet innervation.
 These findings highlight the beta cell cilia's role in islet connectivity, pointing at their function in integrating islet intrinsic and extrinsic signals and contribute to understanding their significance in health and diabetes.

-The structure of compound eyes in arthropods has been the subject of many studies revealing important biological principles.
-However, until recently, these studies were constrained by the two-dimensional nature of available ultrastructural data.
-Here, by taking advantage of the novel three-dimensional ultrastructural dataset obtained using volume electron microscopy (vEM), we present the first cellular-level reconstruction of the whole compound eye of an insect, the extremely miniaturized parasitoid wasp Megaphragma viggianii.
+The structure of compound eyes in arthropods has been the subject of many studies, revealing important biological principles.
+Until recently, these studies were constrained by the two-dimensional nature of available ultrastructural data.
+By taking advantage of the novel three-dimensional ultrastructural dataset obtained using volume electron microscopy, we present the first cellular-level reconstruction of the whole compound eye of an insect, the miniaturized parasitoid wasp Megaphragma viggianii.
 The compound eye of the female M. viggianii consists of 29 ommatidia and contains 478 cells.
-Despite the almost anucleate brain, all cells of the compound eye possess nuclei.
-Like in larger insects, the dorsal rim area (DRA) of the M. viggianii eye contains ommatidia that putatively specialize in the polarized light detection as reflected in their corneal and retinal morphology.
-We report the presence of three ’ectopic’ photoreceptors.
+Despite the almost anucleate brain, all cells of the compound eye contain nuclei.
+As in larger insects, the dorsal rim area of the eye in M. viggianii contains ommatidia that are believed to be specialized in polarized light detection as reflected in their corneal and retinal morphology.
+We report the presence of three 'ectopic' photoreceptors.
 Our results offer new insights into the miniaturization of compound eyes and scaling of sensory organs in general.
+Preprint: https://doi.org 10.1101/2024.09.30.615804

 An automated ultra-microtome capable of sectioning thousands of ultrathin sections onto standard TEM slot grids was developed and used to section: a complete Drosophila melanogaster first-instar larva, three sections per grid, into 4,866 34-nm-thick sections with a cutting and pickup success rate of 99.74%; 30 microns of mouse cortex measuring roughly 400 um x 2000 um at 40 nm per slice; and a full adult Drosophila brain and ventral nerve column into 9,300 sections with a pickup success rate of 99.95%.
 The apparatus uses optical interferometers to monitor a reference distance between the cutting knife and multiple sample blocks.
 Cut sections are picked up from the knife-boat water surface while they are still anchored to the cutting knife.
 Blocks without embedded tissue are used to displace tissue-containing sections away from the knife edge so that the tissue regions end up in the grid slot instead of on the grid rim.